Vectorized/multicaller/README.md

 Increments the nonce salt of `msg.sender`.

+For making all unused signatures with the current nonce salt invalid.

-Will not make invalidated nonces available for use.
+Will NOT make invalidated nonces available for use.

 Emits a `NonceSaltIncremented(msg.sender, newNonceSalt)` event.